lonycell/grafana.v7/docs/sources/http_api/dashboard.md

 - **404** – Not found

 ### Delete dashboard by slug
-**Deprecated starting from Grafana v5.0.
+**Deprecated starting from ThingSPIN v5.0.
 Please update to use the *Delete dashboard by uid* resource instead.**

 `DELETE /api/dashboards/db/:slug`